pdobsan/oama/README.md

   `<some explanation>`.
 In particular, indicate what kind of `client_id/secret` you are using.
 For example, `<my own app id registered with google>`.

+- Indicate what kind of account(s) you are using that is who is the service provider and whether your account is personal or institutional.

 - Send also full error messages and related syslog entries.
 Even when `oama` was called by another program which could have hidden its error messages you might see them in the syslog.